-UK migration committee proposes investor visa changes
+UK migration committee proposes investor visa changes - .PDF file.

 On 25 February 2014, the Migration Advisory Committee (MAC), the independent team of economists that advises the government on immigration policy, published its 100-page report on the Tier 1 investor visa, which focuses on whether the investment thresholds of the current scheme provide sufficient economic benefits to the UK.
 The MAC’s recommendations to the government include doubling the minimum UK investment to £2m and the introduction of an auction of visas to the highest bidders.
 At this stage, the recommendations are only proposals as we await the government’s response.